-None of the seller credits can be used towards down payment.
-Down payment needs to come from your own funds and/or gifts.
+None of the seller credits can be used towards the down payment.
+The down payment needs to come from your own funds and/or gifts.

-Conventional loans allow you to purchase single family homes, condos, investment properties, townhomes, lofts and 2nd vacation homes.
+Conventional loans allow you to purchase single-family homes, condos, investment properties, townhomes, lofts, and second vacation homes.

 Pretty much anything that is a standard housing type in your area.
 You would, for example, have difficulty financing a log cabin in Los Angeles because that is clearly not endemic housing stock to the LA market.

 There are conventional purchase programs without mortgage insurance.
 However, these mortgage programs are typically designed for low or moderate-income families and are used to satisfy federal Community Reinvestment Act requirements oft-leveled on big banks.